 The above and many other objectives are all excellent reasons to begin the process of exploring purchasing new equipment, machinery or industrial tools (whether its new impregnation technology, plastic moulding injection machines or any other types of equipment).
-Capital purchases of this size represent massive opportunity but also an enormous risk to any business and not just from a financial perspective.
+Capital purchases of this size represent massive opportunity but also an enormous risk to any business and not just from a financial or supplier perspective.

 Once you’ve decided to go ahead, the question becomes what the critical questions that should be carefully considered and answered before the purchase commences are.

 Is the business case for purchasing strong enough?

 It’s a simple question, but many businesses fail to provide persuasive enough reasoning for purchasing new equipment or machinery.
 Before making a purchase of this size, it’s critical to make sure that it makes sense, you can do this by starting to answer questions like:

 - Will this new equipment lead to performance gains?
 If so, beyond improved efficiency, how will this translate into time saved, costs cut, or further profits gained?